ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 **Set Up the Database**:

 -   Start the PostgreSQL server.
--   Create a new database and user with the appropriate permissions.
+-   Create a new database and user with the appropriate permissions that were mentioned in the database handler.
 -   Run any initialization scripts to set up tables or initial.

 ### **Running the Backend**: